 Simply put, engineering firms were partaking in QRAs.
 However, the R&D Tax Credit didn’t reduce their tax liability because they were already at, or near, the minimum amount of tax they were required to pay, the AMT.

-Luckily, in 2015 the PATH Act was approved, which now allows the shareholders/partners of these firms to lower their personal tax liability BELOW the AMT for the first time in history!
+Luckily, in 2015 the PATH Act was approved and now allows the shareholders/partners of these firms to lower their tax liability BELOW the AMT for the first time in history!
 In addition, because taxpayers are allowed to go back up to three years and amend tax returns to claim tax credits they have previously not taken, this can mean a significant influx of cash.
-This is especially crucial during these challenging times when cash is needed the most.
+This is especially crucial during these challenging times when funds are needed the most.

 The overall benefit of the R&D Tax Credit is that it brings “unfound” cash to the company.
 The R&D Tax Credit can minimize your tax burden and drive your cash flow profitably.

 If you would like to learn more about how your engineering firm can benefit from the R&D Tax Credit, we recommend scheduling a quick 15-minute discovery call with our team of R&D Tax Credit experts.
 Select the below button to begin.